 1. Which books by Kerouac were published by Viking Press?
-In CANALI the questions becomes "What are the books with author Jack Kerouac published by Viking Press?".
-In passing, observe by cannot be used as synonym for author since it is also used for many other properties-e.g., producer, and director.
+In CANaLI the question becomes "What are the books with author Jack Kerouac published by Viking Press?".
+In passing, observe by cannot be used as a synonym for author since it is also used for many other properties-e.g., producer, and director.